quahfamili1/6m-software-2.5-uni-data-flow-/lesson.md

   ...
 ```

-The `map` method go through each item in the list array and assigns a `<tr>` table row element, which contains two data cells, name and price.
+The `map` method goes through each item in the list array and assigns a `<tr>` table row element, which contains two data cells, name and price.
 The `key` attribute in each row is required by React to keep track of changes in the `list` elements in the Virtual DOM.

 > In real-world applications, the React community recommmends using truly unique IDs as list keys, instead of using index keys (i).
 However, we are keeping things simple for the purpose of this exercise and will re-visit this topic in more detail in later chapters.